W. Cleon Skousen: Political life

 After losing his police job, Skousen founded a group called the All-American Society, which Time magazine described in 1961 as an "exemplar of the far-right ultras."
 Throughout the 1960s, Skousen was also admired by members and leaders of the John Birch Society, although members of the more mainstream conservative movement and the American Security Council snubbed him out of fear that his controversial views would hurt the credibility of the conservative movement.
-Skousen used Birch Society magazines as source and reference material, and was pictured on the cover of its magazine, American Interest.
+Skousen used Birch Society magazines as source and reference material, and was pictured on the cover of its magazine, American Opinion.
 Although he was never officially a member of the organization, he was a member of its speakers' bureau and lectured at John Birch Society events throughout the United States for many years.
 A 1962 FBI memo described Skousen as affiliating with an "extreme right-wing" group which was promoting "anticommunism for obvious financial purposes".
 Skousen authored a pamphlet titled The Communist Attack on the John Birch Society, characterizing criticism of the Society as incipient communism.

 Although Skousen was not a tax protester, he campaigned for several proposals to eliminate the federal income tax.
 One, the proposed Liberty Amendment, would have precluded the federal government from involvement in any activities that competed with private enterprise and transferred federally-owned land to the states.

-In 1970, the LDS Church was under considerable attack for its refusal to ordain blacks into its priesthood.
+In 1970, the LDS Church was under considerable attack for its refusal to ordain Black people into its priesthood.
 In response, Skousen penned an article, "The Communist Attack on the Mormons," in which he accused critics of "distorting the religious tenet of the Church regarding the Negro and blowing it up to ridiculous proportions" and of serving as Communist dupes.
 The LDS Church altered its stance in the 1978 Revelation on Priesthood.